 Alex is a football fan, traveler, and a fitness aficionado who enjoys expanding her culinary skills in her free time.

 2020 will forever be remembered as a strange year.
 I picked up new hobbies, like making cocktails at home, and became hyper-focused on my balcony garden.
-At the start of the year I had been going strong; it really looked like this would be the year I finally got back on track.
-I had been eating better, ordering takeout less, found my groove in the gym.
-After a major shock in the previous fall, when I realized that my metabolism and body was not the same that it was in my college days.
+At the start of the year, I had been going strong; it really looked like this would be the year I finally got back on track.
+I had been eating better, ordering takeout less, and found my groove in the gym.
+After a major shock in the previous fall, when I realized that my metabolism and body were not the same that it was in my college days.
 I was finally starting to lose the weight I hadn't realized I had packed on and tone my body.
 I was going to be ready for beach season.

 And then everything changed.
 The gyms closed, grocery store shelves were empty, and all the positive changes I had made were in jeopardy.

 I tried to pick up running again.
 I won't lie: I did well until the hot humid days of summer came into full swing.
 My local rec center opened by appointment, but I couldn't consistently get an appointment scheduled with my inconstant work schedule.
 My progress was stalled and I fell into a slump.

 A couple of friends invited me to try out a new gym in the area: a rock climbing gym.
 I had never been rock climbing before, but it sounded fun so I thought I'd give it a try.

 The gym was empty when we arrived and I was awed by what I saw.
 The walls were so high and covered with colorful "rocks" of all shapes and sizes.
 After a quick tour and a harness fitting, I was ready to climb.